 In the 50’s, this dance was sometimes referred to as western swing and/or sophisticated swing, and sometimes it still is.
 In Downey, California in 1958, any dance called “western” would not attract students.
 Skippy Blair and her crew would explain that “western” really meant “west coast.”
 Then, Jim Banister, local editor of the Herald American Newspaper suggested that they call it just that.
 So when they advertised in 1961, they advertised the dance as west coast swing.
 The dances current name, West Coast Swing, entered into mainstream swing circles in the late 60’s.
 Many credit the current name of the dance to Skippy Blair.

 Latin styles and hustle influenced WCS from the 70’s.
 Beginners seeing hustle and west coast swing often cannot distinguish them.
 Current WCS styles vary considerably.
 Modern WCS can be conservatively upright-postured, smooth and warm, or a funky, hot-partnered jazz dance.
+Understanding the west coast swing basics is important to be able to show the musicality later required in the dance..
 It is the social dance that allows for the greatest choice in styles of music.

 Please check out our online site: WestCoastSwingOnline.com

 Its the #1 website for all things west coast swing related!